 In 1983 Members of Skookum Rotary traveled to Olympia to meet Governor Spellman in a rather unique way traveling nine miles by rowboat to meet the Governor and get his proclamation.
 Today, OysterFest festivities are traditionally launched with a “Washington State Oyster Week” proclamation by our Governor.

-During OysterFest’s thirty-eight-year history some things have changed but the original plan has remained the same.
+During OysterFest’s history many things have changed but the original plan has remained the same.
 Some activities like the Art & Photography contests have come and gone, and admission fees have increased from $1 in 1982 to $7 in 2019.
 The popular Cook-off has not been held in the last couple of years.
-Shucking Competition, entertainment, education, wine tasting, microbrews and food, food and more food have been the foundation for this 38 year history.
-Arguably, OysterFest has the widest selection of raw and prepared seafood dishes in the State and of course other choices as well to please a variety of tastes.
+Shucking Competition, entertainment, education, wine tasting, microbrews and food, food and more food have been the foundation.
+Arguably, OysterFest has the widest selection of raw and prepared seafood dishes in Washington state, as well as other choices to please a variety of tastes.